keboola/connection-docs/management/account/index.md

 that you must enter in addition to your usual login details.
 You can use a phone or another device as a virtual multi-factor authentication (TOTP) device.
 Follow the [instructions](#totp-multi-factor-authentication).

 2. **Universal 2nd Factor** (U2F) --- a **hardware** device.
-When signing in, activate your security key following your security key's documentation (e.g., pressing a button) rather than typing in a verification code.
+When signing in, activate your security key as suggested in its documentation (e.g., by pressing a button) rather than typing in a verification code.
 For using security keys, use the [FIDO U2F](https://fidoalliance.org/) standard.
 Follow the [instructions](#u2f-multi-factor-authentication).

 ### TOTP